U.S. leisure and hospitality pay surges to a record. Now will workers come?

 That higher pay could be a sign that companies are lifting wages as they seek to draw people back to work after more than a year at home.
 Some businesses are struggling to keep up with higher demand as more consumers, now fully vaccinated, get back to flying, staying in hotels and dining indoors.
 Job gains in leisure and hospitality this year have so far outpaced gains in other sectors.

-Employment in leisure and hospitality is still in a deep hole when compared to pre-pandemic levels.
+Employment in leisure and hospitality is still in a deep hole when compared with pre-pandemic levels.

 The industry added 292,000 jobs in May, with about two-thirds of that hiring happening in restaurants and bars.
 But overall employment is still down 2.5 million jobs, or 15% from pre-pandemic levels, more than any other industry.